vegaprotocol/specs/protocol/0096-LIQM-liquidity_mechanisms.md

 The aim of the on-chain liquidity mechanisms are to reward parties for supplying competitively priced liquidity and facilitating the growth of a market.
 At a high level, the liquidity mechanisms are:

-- parties [accrue](#accruing-els-points) ELS points over time proportional to their maker fees earned.
+- parties [accrue](#accruing-els-points) ELS points over time proportional to their maker volume earned.
-- parties are [designated](#designating-liquidity-providers) as LPs on an epoch by epoch basis if they receive above a specified proportion of the markets maker fees.
+- parties are [designated](#designating-liquidity-providers) as LPs on an epoch by epoch basis if they comprise more than a specified proportion of the markets maker volume.
 - parties [receive](#distributing-liquidity-fees) a proportion of the liquidity fees accumulated in an epoch relative to their [accrued](#accruing-els-points) ELS points and [volume of notional](#volume-of-notional) (but only when designated as an LP).

 With the above mechanisms the protocol incentives the following desirable behaviour.